World Refugee Day Resources & Activities for Kids

 World Refugee Day is held annually on June 20th to bring awareness to the plight of displaced humans around the globe.

-It is also a day to commemorate the strength and resilience that refugees display during the hardest of times.
+It is also a day to commemorate refugees’ strength and resilience during the hardest times.

 It is an opportunity for the world to think about human rights in the face of a global crisis and to protect children from suffering and instability.